glennhenry/cs-notes/docs/software-engineering/06-behavioral-patterns/behavioral-patterns.md

 Iterator patterns provide a way to access elements of a collection (array, list, stack, tree, etc.) sequentially without exposing the underlying implementation details.

-A traditional way of accessing a list would be :
+A traditional way of accessing a list would be:

 ```kotlin
 fun main() {